Fridays for Future: Growing movement, 2019

 In Germany, regional groups were organised, communicating autonomously within WhatsApp groups and spreading their messages using flyers and social media.
 By February 2019, more than 155 local groups were counted by the movement.

 In United States, organizers coordinated on a state-by-state level and communicated autonomously within Slack groups and spreading their messages using flyers and social media.
 By February 2019, more than 134 groups were counted by the movement.
-The organizations Sunrise Movement, 350.org, OneMillionOfUs, Earth Uprising, Future Coalition, Earth Guardians, Zero Hour, and Extinction Rebellion helped to coordinate.
+The organisations Sunrise Movement, 350.org, OneMillionOfUs, Earth uprising, Future Coalition, Earth Guardians, Zero Hour, and Extinction Rebellion helped to coordinate.

 The Belgian environment minister for Flanders, Joke Schauvliege, resigned on 5 February 2019 after falsely claiming the state security agency had evidence that the school strikes in Belgium were a "set‑up".

 In the United Kingdom, on 13 February 2019, following open letters in support of the socio-political movement Extinction Rebellion in 2018, 224 academics signed an open letter giving their "full support to the students" attending the School Strike for Climate action.
 On Friday 15 February, more than 60 actions in towns and cities within the United Kingdom took place, with an estimated strikers taking part.